grishuchkov/grishuchkov/README.md

 - 🔭 All my pet projects you can find at my [repositories](https://github.com/grishuchkov?tab=repositories).

-- 🌱 I'm currently studying the Spring Framework and the basics of application architecture.
+- 🌱 Know a lot of frameworks of Java Backend world.

 - ⚡I'm glad to meet new people.
 Text me, if you want!